-Events in your child's life away from LiveWires will probably effect his / her behaviour at the club.
-Please keep us informed so that we may be sensitive to your child's needs.
+Events in your child’s life away from LiveWires will probably affect his/her behaviour at the club.
+Please keep us informed so that we may be sensitive to your child’s needs.

 If there is anything in any of these areas that we can help with, please be assured that you can discuss them with complete confidence.

-1 waiting list will be operated for all schools on a first come, first served basis.
+One waiting list for all schools will be operated on a first come first served basis.

-A form MUST be completed to register your child BEFORE a booking can be made.
+A registration form Must be completed BEFORE a booking can be made.
 These are available from the staff.

 Term time bookings can be made at any time.
-Places are subject to availability and are allocated in accordance with our admissions policy.
+Place are subject to availability and are allocated in accordance with our admissions policy.

 Bookings for holidays can be made as follows: